cold-briu/celo-colombia-bootcamp/README.md

 ### 🎯 Purpose

-The **Celo DeFi Builder Bootcamp** is a focused, high-impact learning experience designed to transition junior Web2 developers—especially across Latin America—into active Celo ecosystem builders.
+The **Celo DeFi Builder Bootcamp** is a focused, high-impact learning experience designed to transition junior Web2 developers from Colombia into active Celo ecosystem builders.
 This regional focus is supported by the **Celo Colombia** community and leverages the **cCOP stablecoin** for incentives, rewards, and in-course transactions.
 The program is designed specifically for university students, bootcamp grads, and early-career engineers.
 All live sessions are delivered in UTC-5 to suit Colombia/México time zones.

 ### 🧩 What It Is

 A 5-session, cohort-based online bootcamp that equips React/TypeScript developers with foundational Web3 and DeFi skills, using **Celo-native tools**, **GitHub**, and **Proof of Ship** from Day 1.
-Each learner builds and submits 5 small, functional DeFi projects—publicly tracked and documented.
+Each learner builds and submits 4 small, functional DeFi projects—publicly tracked and documented.

 ### 🔗 GitHub-First, Code-Centric Learning